nicolgit/hub-and-spoke-playground/scenarios/dns-on-prem.md

 # SOLUTION: configure a DNS on the cloud, and be sure that all machines are reachable via FQDN also from on-premise

+read also [this blog post](https://nicolgit.github.io/dns-forwarding-azure-hub-and-spoke/) for more information on this solution.

 ## Pre-requisites

 In order to apply this solution: